Tom Stevens (actor): Early life

 Stevens was born on June 24, 1987, in Vancouver, British Columbia.
 The child of a writer, Diane Stevens (née Ried) and a visual artist, David Stevens, Tom was always encouraged to nurture his creativity and began playing music and writing songs at a young age.
 He first began acting in high school plays and received positive responses, but succumbed to nerves before his audition to theatre school and gave up acting for several years.
 After a period of working jobs in the service sector, including as a janitor, Stevens felt unfulfilled and turned back to acting.
 He was admitted to the Theatre program at Douglas College in 2007 and graduated in 2009.

 Career

 Shortly after graduating Tom secured his first paid acting job on Blue Mountain State in 2010.
 Stevens went on to work on numerous television and film productions across Canada, and in 2013 was cast as Eric Griffith on Hallmark Channel's Cedar Cove opposite Andie MacDowell and Dylan Neal.
 He reprised this role for two seasons.
 In 2015, Stevens was cast as Jason Higgins on Fox TV's Wayward Pines, a role for which he received his first Leo Award nomination and win.
 After appearing in the final two episodes of the first season, Stevens reprised the role as a main character in 2016 for the second season of Wayward Pines.

+He co-starred in CBC's comedy Moonshine for two seasons as Ryan, the son in the very dysfunctional family.

 Stevens is also a singer, songwriter, and guitarist.
 He started and performed with Vancouver band AtomAtom from 2011 until 2013.